 If you wish to celebrate your child's birthday at school, please check with his/her classroom teacher for details.
-All birthday celebrations for teachers and students during school hours shall be limited to a small healthy treat (i.e., fruit snacks, veggies & dip, crackers & cheese) to be shared at the discretion of the teacher, typically at the end of the school day.
+All birthday celebrations for teachers and students during school hours shall be limited to a small treat (i.e., one cupcake, one cookie, fruit snacks, veggies & dip, crackers & cheese) to be shared at the discretion of the teacher, typically at the end of the school day.
+Out of respect for our custodial staff, the teachers, and our student's uniforms, colored icing should be avoided when possible.
 Time taken away from instruction for such parties should be minimal.
 Because we have a school sponsored hot lunch program, the only pizza luncheon parties allowed will be those that are school sponsored lunch/treat incentives.
 In lieu of treat bags and decorations, please feel free to donate a book to the library or classroom in honor of your child and their special day.

-Students in Grades K through 8 may come to school dressed outof-uniform on their birthday or half-birthday.
+Students in Grades K through 8 may come to school dressed out-of-uniform on their birthday or half-birthday.